New Deal for Consumers

-The legislative proposals of the New Deal package were based on an Impact Assessment and followed a comprehensive evaluation (Fitness Check).
+The legislative proposals of the New Deal package were based on an Impact Assessment comprising a public consulation:

-The adoption of the package follows a comprehensive evaluation of the EU consumer law directives, results of which were published on 29 May 2017.
+The adoption of the New Deal package follows a comprehensive evaluation of the EU consumer law directives, results of which were published on 29 May 2017.